 The healthcare industry is subject to extensive regulation by a number of governmental entities at the federal, state and local level.
 The healthcare regulatory landscape is also subject to frequent change.
 Laws and regulations in the healthcare industry are extremely complex and, in many instances, the industry does not have the benefit of significant regulatory or judicial interpretation.
 Moreover, our business is impacted not only by those laws and regulations that are directly applicable to us but also by certain laws and regulations that are applicable to our payors, vendors and referral sources.
 While our management believes that we are in substantial compliance with all of the existing laws and regulations applicable to us stated below, such laws and regulations are subject to rapid change and often are uncertain in their application.
 As controversies continue to arise in the healthcare industry, federal and state regulation and enforcement priorities in this area may increase, the impact of which cannot be predicted.
 There can be no assurance that we will not be subject to scrutiny or challenge under one or more of these laws or that any such challenge would not be successful.
-Any such challenge, whether or not successful, could have a material adverse effect on our business.
+Any such challenge, whether or not successful, could have a material adverse effect upon our business and results of operations.
+In addition, the new health reform legislation enacted in March 2010 will have considerable but uncertain impact on the financing and delivery of health care and conceivably could have a material adverse effect on our business.